Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 The polynomial element types belong to the abstract type `MPolyElem{T}` and the polynomial ring types belong to the abstract type `MPolyRing{T}`.

+!!! note

     Note that both the generic polynomial ring type `Generic.MPolyRing{T}` and the abstract type it belongs to, `MPolyRing{T}` are both called `MPolyRing`.
 The former is a (parameterised) concrete type for a polynomial ring over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all multivariate polynomial ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g. supplied by a C library).

 ## Polynomial ring constructors